AmigaPCI/AmigaPCI-MainBoard/AmigaPCI_PCI_Dev_Guide.md

 Each PCI target device may be configured by the Amiga AUTOCONFIG process or by software configuration (Prometheus).
 During configuration, each PCI slot in turn, is polled to obtain the capabilities and address space needs of the target device.

-## 2.1 Local PCI Bridge
+## 2.1 PCI Host Bridge

 The host bridge base address is $8000 0000.
-The base address allows direct access of the host bridge configuration registers and a means to access the configuration spaces of PCI cards on the PCI bus (See 2.3  Prometheus Configuration).
+The base address allows direct access of the host bridge configuration registers and a means to access the configuration spaces of PCI cards on the PCI bus.
 All PCI devices are accessed through the host bridge, which acts as an interface between devices on the CPU bus and devices on the PCI bus.
 The host bridge also handles bus arbitration.
 During each CPU data transfer cycle, the address information is broadcast by the host bridge to the PCI bus.
 If any devices respond by asserting **_DEVSEL**, the host bridge proceeds with the PCI cycle.
 Otherwise, the host bridge returns to an idle state.

-## 2.2 AUTOCONFIG

-PCI cards with Amiga option ROMs will be configured via the AUTOCONFIG process at startup.
-AUTOCONFIG capable PCI devices will be configured by the in the 32-bit memory expansion space range.
-In order to complete the AUTOCONFIG process, all AUTOCONFIG capable PCI devices must inclue a ROM or psuedo-ROM to support the process.
-The first 64KB of ROM space is designated as the PCI Data Structure.* To determine the target architecture of the ROM image, the value Code Type must be set.
-For AmigaOS ROM images, the Code Type at offset 0x14 must be **0x68**.
-All other values will be ignored.

-Once an AmigaOS option ROM is identified, specifications such as the device manufacturer, product number, device capabilities, etc, are read from the device.
-Amiga OS will assign a base address to each device on the PCI card.
-This procedure is then repeated for each PCI device installed.
-Once complete, each PCI device may be accessed by the assigned base address.
-PCI target devices configured by the AUTOCONFIG process may only access memory and configuration spaces.
-Use of the I/O space is not recommended for new PCI designs and is not supported.

-> [!NOTE]
-> The Code Type value of 0x68 is an unofficial implementation of this register.
-By selecting a high value, it is expected this will never be officially assigned and should be safe far into the future.
-> AmigaOS AUTOCONFIG 8-bit Product IDs, so the Device ID field must consider this.
-> AmigaOS AUTOCONFIG supports 16-bit Vendor IDs, which is the same as PCI.

-## 2.3 Accessing Devices on the PCI Bus
+## 2.2 Accessing Devices on the PCI Bus

+The AmigaPCI uses a Prometheus compatable addressing scheme for accessing the parallel address spaces of each PCI device.
+The address spaces are as follows: Memory space, I/O space, Type 0 Config space, and Type 1 Config space.
+The following sections describe how to access each of these spaces on the AmigaPCI.

-Table 2.3 PCI Host Bridge Memory Map
+Table 2.2 PCI Host Bridge Memory Map
 Starting Address|Ending Address|Description
 -|-|-
 $8000 0000|$9FBF FFFF|Memory Expansion Space